angrycaptain19/airflow/Documentation/README.md

 ### Securely store database secrets

 Database secrets are stored in k8s secret `database-secrets.yml` and added in `values.yml`.
 In that way, pods will have the database secrets as environment variables.
 In `dags/dag.py` the database secrets can be accessed through `os.environ`.

 `
-  ## Secret with extra environment variables
-  ##
   extraEnvVarsSecret: database-secrets
 `